yash3001/Meet-God/README.md

 1. Clone this repository or download it as a .zip file (and extract its contents).
 2. Install all the requirements by navigating into the MeetGod folder and running the following command in the terminal.

-   For windows users
+   For windows users:

    ```
    pip install -r requirements.txt
    ```

-   For macos/linux users
+   For macos/linux users:

    ```
    pip3 install -r requirements.txt
    ```